SikroxMemer/2038/README.md

 3. **Navigate Between Images:**
    If you've uploaded multiple images, you can navigate between them using the arrow keys on your keyboard or the navigation buttons provided.

-4. **Adjust Settings:**
-   Customize the app's settings by clicking the "Settings" icon.
-Modify options like default zoom level and background color to suit your preferences.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to create an issue or submit a pull request in this repository.